SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 Congrats!
 You have now succesfully completed your first commit!

 #### Link your local repository to your GitHub repository
-1. Under the Git tab click Add Remote Repository.
+1. Under the git extension tab, click **Add Remote Repository**.
-2. Paste the remote repository's URL and click ok.
+2. Paste the remote repository's URL and click **OK**.

     ![]({% include asset.html path="images/ui-git-add-remote.png" %})

-3. Go to the Git tab and click Push to Remote.
+3. Go to the git extension tab and click **Push to Remote**.

     ![]({% include asset.html path="images/ui-git-push-remote.png" %})

-4. If prompted, enter your username and password for your remote repository and click ok.
+4. If prompted, enter your username and password for your remote repository and click **OK**.

     You will see a successful push message once the push has been completed.